9 San Francisco Hotels with Perfect Golden Gate Bridge Views

 With the help of over 300 million visitors per year to HotelsCombined, we’ve highlighted nine San Francisco hotels where you can enjoy impressive Golden Gate Bridge views.
 We’ve also tracked down some of the top lookout points throughout the city to see the famous fog tumbling over the Golden Gate, along with an exciting lineup of the most popular lookout points to capture San Francisco’s most iconic landscapes.

-San Francisco Hotels with Impressive Golden Gate Views
+Hotels with Golden Gate Bridge Views

 Located in the Financial District, treat your senses to a unique point of view at Loews Regency San Francisco Hotel.
 Positioned in the top 11 floors of a 48-storey tower, here you’ll find 162 spacious rooms and suites featuring captivating vistas of the San Francisco Bay.
 With fresh and airy interiors, the rooms luxurious pillow-top beds and marble bathrooms and pastel blue and beige decor are soothing as you reach new heights.